SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 ![](media/image27.png)

-Exercise 3.4 Configuring Visual Filter with Bar Chart
+Exercise 3.4 Configuring Visual Filter with Bar Chart (Optional)
 -----------------------------------------------------

 In this exercise, you will go through the similar steps to create one